S3gmentati0nFault/S3gmentati0nFault.github.io/docs/me/curriculum.md

 <h3>Nvim</h3>
 Recently discovered the power of this text editor and I am currently using it for most of my projects, still trying to get the hang of it though.

-<h3>Zed</h3>
-A more classic IDE written in Rust that I have been using instead of Visual Studio Code for some time now.

 <h3>Git</h3>
 Wouldn't consider myself proficient in the usage of git, but I can use it comfortably to manage my projects and work with other people.

 <h3>LaTeX</h3>
 I have been using LaTeX for many years and for many different projects, again, I would not define myself an expert in the field, but I can use it comfortably to manage all the documents that require a more professional look.

-<h3>Obsidian</h3>
-Discovered this software to take notes and link knowledge and I am trying to integrate it in my workflow in a meaningful way.

-<h3>Goodnotes</h3>
-My number one note taking app on the iPad.

 <h3>Linux</h3>
-I have been a die hard fan of the Linux ecosystem for many years now, I have been using many different distributions (from Void to Debian to Manjaro to Ubuntu) and I always learned something from every time I broke the system.
+I have been a die hard fan of the Linux ecosystem for many years now, I have been using many different distributions (from Void to Debian to Manjaro to Ubuntu) and I always learned something while breaking the operating system.

 I am currently rocking a single boot Pop-OS! installation of my personal tower with which I do all of my work.